Abel Posse: University education

+Career

 From Buenos Aires to the Foreign Service

 Posse returned to Buenos Aires in 1962.
 After a competitive selection process, he taught as an assistant in constitutional law under professor Carlos Fayt at the University of Buenos Aires.
-With little enthusiasm he also began to work as a lawyer.
-Sabine travelled to Argentina and a while later they were married.
-In 1965 he was admitted to the Argentine Foreign Service after a public selection process (20).Until 2004 he would live most of his life abroad, as such most of his works were written outside of Argentina, although he has always defended his Argentine identity, his literary production has been well served by Ricardo Güiraldes’ adage, “distance reveals” (21).
+With little enthusiasm, he also began to work as a lawyer.
+Sabine traveled to Argentina and a while later they were married.
+In 1965 he was admitted to the Argentine Foreign Service after a public selection process (20).
+Until 2004 he would live most of his life abroad, as such most of his works were written outside of Argentina, although he always defended his Argentine identity, his literary production was well served by Ricardo Güiraldes’ adage, “distance reveals” (21).